rebelsky/csc207c/_eboards/eboard21.md

 * The next set of LAs will be due next Friday.
 Sorry about the confusion.
 * If you have questions for me on a homework assignment, the best thing to do is to give me a link to your GitHub repo along with your question.
+* Your pop quiz is intended to serve as your "analyze recursive functions LA".
+If you didn't get it today, you'll have another chance.
 * I tried to print today's quiz.
 Unfortunately, I'd given my keys to someone else and couldn't get to the printer.
 Sorry.